 DA PAM 40-501 9-3b(2)(c) requires reporting of new noise-related injury cases, using the positive Significant Threshold Shift (STS) report, at least quarterly.
 The percent new cases identifies the incidence of hearing health injuries at a given installation.
 The AHP goal for military new cases is less than 3%.
-AHP-E had a new case rate of 4.14% for October 2021, an improvement from September 2021.
+AHP-E had a new case rate of 4.64% for November 2021, a setback from October 2021.
 AHP-E injury rates for military personnel are even with the active component average and ranks third of the four Regional Health Commands.
 More concerning is the upward trend noted over the past 12 months.